mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 13. As a player, I want to see notifications and visual cues indicating when all of a player's ships have been sunk and which player has won the game
 14. As a player, when a game has ended, I want to be given the option to start a new game
 15. As a player, when a game has ended, I want my high score to be retained until I end my browser session

+#### Site Owner

+16. As the site owner, I want to receive feedback from players so I can understand if they are enjoying the game, identify any bugs, and continually improve the game.

 [Back to Table of Contents](#table-of-contents)